eCommerce

 FAQ

-C2C means consumer-to-consumer eCommerce, which is when one consumer sells goods or services to another consumer online; similarly to how eBay, Etsy, or Craigslist works.
-It is a type of trade relationships where both the sellers and buyers are consumers instead of businesses.
+C2C means "consumer-to-consumer" eCommerce, which is when one consumer sells goods or services to other consumers online—similarly to how eBay, Etsy, or Craigslist works.
+It is a type of trade relationship where both the sellers and buyers are consumers instead of businesses.
+Essentially, this business model helps sellers locate other customers to sell products and to facilitate transactions.

-ECommerce and online auctions sites that work as marketplaces are also referred to as a customer-to-customer business model.
+ECommerce and online auctions sites that work as marketplaces may also be referred to as a "customer-to-customer" business model.

-Other business models also conduct business to sell goods to different types of potential buyers, including business-to-business (B2B) and business-to-consumer business models (B2C).
+Other models of business also conduct business to sell goods to different types of potential buyers, including business-to-business (B2B) and business-to-consumer business models (B2C).

 A C2C business acts as a medium for consumers to conduct business with each other.
-The first thing that comes to mind is eBay, Amazon, Etsy, etc. These online marketplaces are a facilitator for consumers to buy goods from sellers.
-Ranging from online marketplaces to freelance services like Fiver, the consumer to consumer business model is a versatile and rapidly growing industry.
+Examples of this business model that comes to mind is eBay, Amazon, Etsy, etc. These online marketplaces are a facilitator for buyers and sellers to connect, whether it's via online auction sites or a standard eCommerce platform.

 Still have questions?
 Chat with us on the bottom right corner of your screen #NotARobot